Where to go in Portugal in 2018 (post-Lisbon Tourism Fair inspiration)

 Rota do Românico

-The route includes Romanesque buildings in different places of the valley of the Sousa, Douro, and Tâmega Rivers in the North of Portugal.
-For architecture geeks (or people like me) any itinerary here is the perfect one.
+The route includes Romanesque buildings in different places of the Sousa, Douro, and Tâmega Rivers in the North of Portugal.
+For architecture geeks, any itinerary here is the perfect one.

-Again, the person behind the counter knew the product very well and was quick to point out that the route exists to promote local heritage and architecture.
-The more people visit, the more money goes into restoring buildings and maintaining others.
+Again, the person behind the counter knew the product very well and quickly pointed out that the route exists to promote local heritage and architecture.
+The more people visit, the more money goes into restoring buildings and maintaining them.

 The program is also flexible.
-You can either plan your own itinerary (they will arrange to open up the monuments for you and even have someone guide you along if you want to) or choose one of the existing ones.
+You can either plan your own itinerary or choose one of the existing ones.
 Whatever you choose, you always get the same thing: a history lesson mixed with local culture and local cuisine.

 Remember, decentralizing is the key to fight overtourism.